ShehbazAlam/Python-Portfolio-Application/portfolio/README.md

 # Example Package

-This is a simple example package.
-You can use [Portfolio App](https://github.com/ShehbazAlam/Python-Portfolio-Application/) to write your content.
+This is a simple example application.
+You can use [Portfolio App](https://github.com/ShehbazAlam/Python-Portfolio-Application/) to create your application.